-Farm laborer guilty in 2018 stabbing death of Iowa runner
+Farm laborer convicted in 2018 stabbing death of Iowa runner

 An autopsy found that Tibbetts died of sharp force injuries from several stab wounds to her head, neck and chest.
 DNA testing showed that her blood was found in the trunk of the Malibu, but investigators never found the murder weapon.

+Prosecutor Scott Brown praised the investigators whose persistence helped solve the case, noting they faced criticism during the trial from the defense.

-Prosecutor Scott Brown said in a closing argument that Bahena Rivera killed Tibbetts out of anger after she rebuked him.
+He said in a closing argument Thursday that Bahena Rivera killed Tibbetts out of anger after she rebuked him.
 He said Bahena Rivera also had a sexual motive, noting that Tibbetts was found partially naked with her legs spread when her body was found.

-During dramatic testimony Wednesday, the 26-year-old Bahena Rivera denied that he killed Tibbetts.
-He claimed for the first time that two masked men took him at gunpoint from his trailer, forced him to drive as one of them killed Tibbetts on a rural road and directed him to a rural area where he left her body.
+During dramatic testimony Wednesday that surprised prosecutors, the 26-year-old Bahena Rivera denied that he killed Tibbetts.
+He claimed publicly for the first time that two masked men took him at gunpoint from his trailer, forced him to drive as one of them killed Tibbetts on a rural road and directed him to a rural area where he left her body.
+Bahena Rivera said the men threatened to kill his ex-girlfriend and young daughter if he spoke out.

-Bahena Rivera’s defense suggested one of the men may have been Tibbetts’ boyfriend, Dalton Jack, who admitted that he had an affair with another woman and past anger problems.
+Bahena Rivera’s defense suggested one of the men may have been Tibbetts’ boyfriend, Dalton Jack, who admitted during hours of difficult testimony that he had an affair with another woman and past anger problems.
 But police said they cleared Jack, who had bought an engagement ring and planned to soon propose marriage to Tibbetts, after establishing that he was out of town for work when Tibbetts vanished.

 Then-President Donald Trump, Iowa Gov. Kim Reynolds and other Republicans had cited the vicious crime ahead of the 2018 midterm elections to call for harsher policies to deter illegal immigration.
 But their efforts eventually stopped after Tibbetts’ parents said the slaying should not be used to advance a political agenda that Tibbetts would have opposed.